makemake-kbo/satunna/README.md

 #### Seed

-The seed is used to determine which instructions in what order are used on the user data.
+The seed is used to determine which instructions in what order are used on the inputed data.
 The seed is a positive intenger derived from the first 16 bytes of the blake2b hash of the file(or string).

 #### The Instruction Set